 Quality of Compressed Audio

 How is the quality of the compressed audio file affected?
 The compressed audio file usually sounds better than the non-compressed audio file.
 Some compressors are capable of limiting the bit rate of the compressed audio file.
-This feature can ensure that the file quality does not get compromised.
+This feature can ensure that the file quality does not get compromised, and is a great option when it comes to audio for podcasts.

 Compressors and Software